 A dance floor and stage for the band were at the far end of the marquee.

-This whole day was superbly coordinated by Amy from Raspberry Rhubarb.
+This whole day was superbly coordinated by Amy from Super Luxe Events.
 Thank you also to Charlotte at Cornwell Manor for being so welcoming.
 I hope to be back soon.

 I’m delighted that Rock My Wedding have featured Natalie & Tom’s Cornwell Manor wedding.